 The Jewish Hospital has provided residents of Greater Cincinnati with superior health care for more than 160 years.
 The hospital was established in 1850 as the first Jewish hospital in the United States.
 After being located across the street from the University Of Cincinnati College Of Medicine for 147 years, the hospital moved all of its services to its suburban Kenwood location in 1997 to better meet the healthcare needs of the community.

-The Jewish Hospital is located in a suburban environment and is expanding with the completion of a major renovation project scheduled for 2016.
+The Jewish Hospital is located in a suburban environment and is expanding with the completion of a major renovation of Graduate Medical Education scheduled to be completed early 2019.
 The hospital is a tertiary care hospital affiliated with Mercy Health, the sixth largest hospital system in the country and the largest hospital system in the state of Ohio.
-The renovation will increase the number of beds by approximately 100 in the next two to three years, including 26-30 state-of-the-art critical care beds and also add a new oncology center that includes the well-established Blood Cancer Center and a new emergency department.
-In addition, the hospital is building new neurosurgical and orthopedic specialty units, as well as a new medical education and conference center with a large auditorium.
+The GME expansion will include a state-of-the-art medical library, auditorium, simulation laboratories and classrooms.
+This expansion completes the previous expansion of a patient tower which includes a state-of-the-art Emergency Room, Blood Cancer Center, ICU, and a new floor for Orthopedics and Neurosurgery.

 The Residency Program of The Jewish Hospital currently consists of both preliminary and categorical Residents.
-Currently there are a total of 49 residents of which 14 are preliminary.
+Currently there are a total of 48 residents of which 13 are preliminary.
+For the 2019-2020 year, we will have 11 preliminary and 13 categorical positions.
 In addition to internal medicine residents, the hospital also trains surgical residents and podiatry residents.

 The Residency Program of The Jewish Hospital has a strong teaching component and affiliation with University Of Cincinnati College Of Medicine.
 Electives currently available include: Endocrinology, Rheumatology, Pulmonary Critical Care, Cardiology, Emergency Room, Sports Medicine, Ambulatory Care, GI, Hematology, Oncology including Bone Marrow, Research and an exposure to Hospitalist Medicine, Anesthesia and The Cholesterol Center.
 In addition to these sub specialties, our relationship with University Of Cincinnati enables us to offer multiple sub specialty rotations including Endocrinology and Rheumatology.